Intel C++ Compiler: Support for non-Intel processors

 This vendor-specific CPU dispatching may potentially impact the performance of software built with an Intel compiler or an Intel function library on non-Intel processors, possibly without the programmer’s knowledge.
 This has allegedly led to misleading benchmarks, including one incident when changing the CPUID of a VIA Nano significantly improved results.
 In November 2009, AMD and Intel reached a legal settlement over this and related issues, and in late 2010, AMD settled a US Federal Trade Commission antitrust investigation against Intel.

 The FTC settlement included a disclosure provision where Intel must:

 publish clearly that its compiler discriminates against non-Intel processors (such as AMD's designs), not fully utilizing their features and producing inferior code.

 In compliance with this ruling, Intel added disclaimers to its compiler documentation:

 Intel's compilers may or may not optimize to the same degree for non-Intel microprocessors for optimizations that are not unique to Intel microprocessors.
 These optimizations include SSE2, SSE3, and SSSE3 instruction sets and other optimizations.
 Intel does not guarantee the availability, functionality, or effectiveness of any optimization on microprocessors not manufactured by Intel.
 Microprocessor-dependent optimizations in this product are intended for use with Intel microprocessors.
 Certain optimizations not specific to Intel microarchitecture are reserved for Intel microprocessors.
 Please refer to the applicable product User and Reference Guides for more information regarding the specific instruction sets covered by this notice.

-As late as 2013, an article in The Register alleged that the object code produced by the Intel compiler for the AnTuTu Mobile Benchmark omitted portions of the benchmark which showed increased performance compared to ARM platforms.
+As late as 2013, an article in The Register alleged that the object code produced by the Intel compiler for the AnTuTu Mobile Benchmark skipped portions of the benchmark code during compilation, leading to falsely increased performance compared to ARM platforms.